 1. Create your shape, in this case I made a teardrop shape to rotate and look like seeds of an orange.

 2. Create your circle that will define the path for rotation and orient the two so that your shape is seated the way its soon to be clones should be.

 3. With your shape selected hit the [ R ] key or select the Rotate Tool from your toolbar.

 4. While holding Option down click on the center of the circle you made.

-This will open up a dialog box like the one to the left.
+This will open up a dialog box like the one below.
 What you want to do here is choose the degrees that your shape should duplicate across and how many instances of your shape will span that circumference.

 Angle: [ Degrees / Number of shapes ]

 This is important.
 When you are done - hit COPY. (not “OK”) - Hitting copy will create a single copy of your shape.

 Then hit CMD-D to duplicate the rest of the way until you have perfectly rotated your shape around a circle in the exact increments you wanted.
 And if you don’t like the shape or number of shapes.
 It’s an easy process to replicate until you do.